torvalds/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

 Contributing to UML and Developing with UML
 *******************************************

-UML is an excellent platform to develop new Linux kernel concepts - filesystems, devices, virtualization, etc. It provides unrivalled opportunities to create and test them without being constrained to emulating specific hardware.
+UML is an excellent platform to develop new GNU/Linux kernel concepts - filesystems, devices, virtualization, etc. It provides unrivalled opportunities to create and test them without being constrained to emulating specific hardware.

-Example - want to try how Linux will work with 4096 "proper" network devices?
+Example - want to try how GNU/Linux will work with 4096 "proper" network devices?

 Not an issue with UML.
 At the same time, this is something which